Humanizr/Humanizer/readme.md

 ###<a id="contribution-guideline">Contribution guideline</a>
 I use [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html) for pull requests.
-So if you want to contribute, fork the repo, preferrably create a local branch to avoid conflicts with other activities, fix an issue and send a PR.
+So if you want to contribute, fork the repo, preferrably create a local branch to avoid conflicts with other activities, fix an issue, run build.cmd from the root of the project, and send a PR if all is green.

 Pull requests are code reviewed.
 Here is a checklist you should tick through before submitting a pull request: